reruo321/Spring-Practice/Spring-Boot/Kotlin/008-Spring-Boot-With-React-JS/README.md

     }

 ## Launching the Backend
+※ NOTE: There are several ways to configure context path.

-※ NOTE: The guide from okta Developer added a class called *RepositoryRestConfigurer* with @Configuration, and the official one configures application.properties by adding this.
+The guide from okta Developer added a class called *RepositoryRestConfigurer* with @Configuration, and the official one suggests adding this to application.properties.

     spring.data.rest.base-path=/api

-However, any Spring Boot users with its version >= 1.2 can configure it via *application.properties* file!
+However, if those do not work well, any Spring Boot users with its version >= 1.2 would try this one!

-server.servlet.context-path=/api, then Spring Boot will serve content on the root context path!
+Open *application.properties*, and set the property *server.servlet.context-path* as */api*.

 (application.properies)